markvincze/blog/content/posts/switching-to-the-glazewm-tiling-window-manager-on-windows.md

 # Ricing

 There is a whole subculture of customizing the UI of desktop environments or window managers, including terminals, shell prompts, IDE color schemes, etc., as illustrated by such subreddits like [desktops](https://www.reddit.com/r/desktops/), [unixporn](https://www.reddit.com/r/unixporn/top/?t=year) and [terminal_porn](https://www.reddit.com/r/terminal_porn/).
+(For whatever reason, this is called "ricing".
+I'm not sure about the exact etymology of this term, but apparently this phrase has already been used by race car enthusiast, referring to the process of customizing a car in a flashy way to make it look more sporty.)
 This can involve several things: selecting a window manager, a shell and a terminal emulator, various panels, bars and widgets.
 And it can also get really elaborate and involve sophisticated custom development, as illustrated by [this video](https://www.youtube.com/watch?v=DxEKF0cuEzc) by [zacoons](https://zacoons.com), who won the last "rice contest" organized by Hyprland.

 ![Screenshot showing the custom fantasy-themed UI design created by zacoons.](/images/2025/10/hyprland-fantasy.png "The fantasy-themed design created by zacoons included custom-built UI components.")